gilliorem/philosophers/README.md

 Because this guy will run in parrallel to our philo threads, if not, how is he gonna know that someone died ?

-since he is constantly checking if the time since the last philo's meal isn't exceding his time to die.
+Since he is constantly checking if the philos's `time_since_last_meal` isn't exceding his `time_to_die`.

 *It will become obvious once you start the implementation.*

 #### PREVENT DEADLOCK
 Back to the picking each other's left fork problem (that leads to a deadlock).

-In order to prevent this deadlock we need to break the one of these two deadlock conditions:
+In order to prevent this deadlock we need to break one of these two deadlock conditions:
-- Mutual exclusion: only one process may use a resource at a time (nope), *why not this one ?*
+- Mutual exclusion: only one process may use a resource at a time. *why not this one ?*
-- Circular wait: #Thread1 waiting for #Thread2 to give up a shared-resource, #Thread3 is waiting for #Thread2 and so on.
+- Circular wait: #Thread1 waiting for #Thread2 to give up a shared-resource. #Thread3 is waiting for #Thread2 and so on.

 To prevent this we need to use *Asymetry*

-The simpliest form would be that *some* of the philosophers wait before taking the forks, or (better), depending on where you are sitting around the table, you will have to pick the same fork first...
+The simpliest form would be that *some* of the philosophers wait before taking the forks, or (better), depending on where [this] philo sits around the table, he will have to pick the same fork first...

 ### THAT'S IT ?
 And yes, there you have it, that's the whole simulation...

 ### PROGRAM FLOW
 1. Initialization and parsing